Matthew-Hurrell/labyrinth-of-riddles/README.md

 * As a user I want different endings and outcomes based on my choices.
 * As a user I want to be able to go back to a previous junction if I face a dead end in the labyrinth.
 * As a user I want to be presented with multiple choices throughout the game that allow me to choose my own path.
+* As a user I want to be able to enter my name at the beginning of the program, so my name can be added into the storyline for a more personal experience.

 [Back to top](<#contents>)